yusufalakram/typeahead/README.md

 # Typeahead

-This project implements an autocomplete text search which leverages the Algolia Places API.
+This project implements a searchbox with autocomplete, leveraging the Algolia Places API for search suggestions.